URJ Greene Family Camp is pleased to offer partial, need-based financial support or “camperships” to help families send their children to summer camp.

 If you need additional assistance after receiving support from your congregation, One Happy Camper (if applicable), or any of GFC’s funding partners, we encourage you to apply for a GFC campership.

-Campership applications will be accepted between November 5, 2018 through February 28, 2019.
+Campership applications for Summer 2020 will be accepted from January 3-February 28, 2020.
+We will continue to accept applications as long as funds are available.
 Your application will be reviewed at the beginning of the month after it was received and you will be notified of any financial assistance shortly thereafter.

 The Vishnevetsky Family Scholarship Fund of the Dallas Jewish Community Foundation